JSeuma/RAG_assistant/README.md

 - Scripts
 - Notebooks

+EXECUTE
 Important: the model for embedding and answer generation are OpenAI.
-Create a .env file containing the OPENAI_API_KEY
+Create a .env file containing the `OPENAI_API_KEY` To execute the application from stremlit (still not working, need some adjustments):

+`streamlit run app.py`

 ## SCRIPTS: